superinsight/superinsight-page-doc/docs/quickstart.md

 # Quickstart
-This is a quickstart guide on how to use Superinsight ML database to get ML predictions using SQL query.
+This is a quickstart guide on how to use Superinsight ML database to perform ML operations using SQL query.
 You will learn how to connect to your existing database table and populate data into your new ML table.
-Finally you will be able to run ML predictions using SQL query.
+Finally you will be able to run a semantic search using SQL query.
 It's that simple.
 If you don't have an account yet, please [sign up for a free trial](signup) so we can get you started.